Modeling Deontic Modal Logic in ASP: Partial Models and Justifications

-As we already mentioned s(CASP) evaluation provides partial models (including only the literals needed to support the query) and a justification tree that can be translated in a human readable explanation (see~\cite{scasp-just} for details).
+As we already mentioned s(CASP) evaluation provides partial models (including only the literals needed to support the query) and a justification tree that can be translated into a human-readable explanation (see Reference [1] below) for details.

 To make the model more readable let's include the directive \code{#show fail_to_return_car/0, fail_to_return_by_noon/0, fail_to_return_ok_battery/0, fail_to_return_car/0, fail_to_return_ok_battery/0} so only the exceptions are displayed.
-For example, given the Narrative 3, presented in Section~\ref{sec:car_example}, the resulting partial model is:
+For example, given the Narrative 3, presented in Section~\ref{sec:carexample}, the resulting partial model is:

 And it corresponding justification tree is:

 In this justification tree, we can observe that all five OLON rules are satisfied, but let's focus in particular on the first check rule (lines 4-21), where the support for \code{fail_to_return_by_noon} is justified (lines 17-21), since, as we can see in line 21 the fact \code{sick(jones,8)} holds, i.e., this narrative asserts that Jones fell ill at 8 and therefore, he cannot return the car before noon.
 Note that this justification corresponds to the clause for \code{fail_to_return_by_noon} in lines 42-45 of Fig.~\ref{fig:car}.